markmacw/battleship/README.md

         3. The computer grid side is set by the system
         4. The user's grid is set by themselves (Drag / drop functionality - or just click the grid and then specify the positioning (up/down or left/right))

+Roughly June 30, 2022 - I started this project after seeing it in the "Head First JavaScript Programming" book.

+8/30/2022 Initial commit - started

 9/23/2022
 Version 0.2.0 => removed all of the Cypress testing files.